everscale-org/docs/src/learn/everscale-overview/01-overview.md

 A validator allocates 10k of gas credit to this message, and attempts to complete the transaction by calling the contract and passing your message to it.
 The smart contract must agree to pay for the transaction from the contract account by calling the `tvm.accept()` method before it runs out of gas.

-If this method is called then the transaction continues and the contract can create other outgoing messages.
+If this method is called, then the transaction continues and the contract can create other outgoing messages.
 If an exception occurs or the contract does not call tvm.accept() or the gas credit runs out, then the message does not go to the blockchain and is discarded by the validator (in simple terms, a message cannot get into the mempool if it cannot be successfully added to the blockchain).
-Interestingly, an external message can contain any data and does not have to contain a signature (for example, you can make a contract receive an arbitrary message every minute from anyone you’d like and as a result perform some kind of action, like a timer).
+Interestingly, an external message can contain any data and does not have to contain a signature (for example, you can make a contract receive an arbitrary message every minute from anyone you’d like and, as a result, perform some kind of action, like a timer).
-Here is an example of a simple wallet smart contract, which can only transfer money after receiving an external message:
+Here is an example of a simple smart contract which can only transfer money after receiving an external message:

 ```solidity
 pragma ton-solidity >= 0.35.0;